-I think that the main reason that I love salmon croquettes so much is because it reminds me of my childhood, and the lack of responsibility that I really had.
-We usually had ours on a Saturday morning,with enough made to have for Sunday morning breakfast before church.
+I think that the main reason that I love salmon croquettes and rice so much is that it reminds me of my childhood and the lack of responsibility that I really had.
+We usually had ours on a Saturday morning, with enough made to have for Sunday morning breakfast before church.

 Shout out to Mor Mor for instilling these things in my head, even if it was subconsciously.
-Apparently, we weren’t full on fans of them when we were younger, but there is something about going back to something familiar from your childhood, and for me that’s salmon croquettes on a Saturday or Sunday morning.
+Apparently, we weren’t full on fans of them when we were younger, but there is something about going back to something familiar from your childhood, and for me, that’s salmon croquettes and rice on a Saturday or Sunday morning.

 There are no measurements for this recipe, but I will do my best to share how we make them in our Houseful.

 Salmon Croquettes RecipeHere is a super simple and easy salmon croquettes recipe.
 Enjoy!